 Dinant is located at about 30km’s south of Namur.
-Travelers with their own motorized vehicle can either follow the E411 highway from Namur and take exit 20.
+Travelers with their own motorized vehicle can follow the E411 highway from Namur and take exit 20.
 Alternatively, the N92 offers a more scenic route from Namur to Dinant.

 Trains to Dinant: